 - Eat foods low in cholesterol and fat.
-Have your child eat more breads, pasta, cereals, and fresh fruits and vegetables.
+Have your child eat more whole grains and fresh fruits and vegetables.
 (Note: You should not restrict how much fat children eat if they are younger than two years old.
 Infants need fat for growth and development.
 After the age of two, children should start to eat fewer calories from fat.)

 - Know the dangers of cigarette smoking.

-According to the Centers for Disease Control (CDC), more than 3.6 million middle and high school students smoke cigarettes, and nearly 4,000 kids under age 18 try their first cigarette every day.
+According to the Centers for Disease Control (CDC), nearly 25% of high school students use some kind of tobacco product, and nearly 4,000 kids under age 18 try their first cigarette every day.
 In fact, 9 out of 10 smokers had started smoking before they finished high school.
 This means that if children can stay smoke-free in school, they will probably never smoke.